10 things to do in Berat – Albania’s city of a thousand windows

 Although it’s easy to visit Berat on a day trip from Tirana, it’s never a bad idea to stay a night or two.
 Prices are generally super low, and you get to wake up to this amazing view.

 - Hotel Rezidenca Desaret – This hotel makes you feel like royalty.
-It’s just a short walk from the old town and rooms are modern.
-But don’t think about it too long – they sell out quick.
+It’s just a short walk from the old town and the rooms are modern.
+But don’t think about it too long – they sell out quickly.
 Find the latest prices here.

-- Guesthouse Kris – Are you’re more into a rustic hotel with a fire place in your room?
+- Guesthouse Kris – Are you more into a rustic hotel with a fireplace in your room?
 This place is a traditional stone house where you can eat your breakfast on the terrace with a mountain view.
-They also have airport shuttle.
+They also have an airport shuttle.
 Find the latest prices here.

 Driving in Albania